Cacti/documentation/How-to-Graph-Your-Network.md

   the number of OID's that can be obtained in a single SNMP Get request.
   ***WARNING***: This feature only works when using Spine.
-  ***WARNING*** Some devices do not support values greater than `1` and/or may crash if this value is to high.
+  ***WARNING*** Some devices do not support values greater than `1` and/or may reports as unknown data if this value is too high.

 ### Security Options for SNMP V3